A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 the Canada lynx ( Lynx canadensis )

-and the bobcat ( Lynx rufus ), which lives mainly in North America.
+and the bobcat ( Lynx rufus ), which lives primarily in North America.

 The Eurasian lynx is the largest of them – and the species that inspired Brandhoek.

-It inhabits forests from Scandinavia through Central Europe to deep into Siberia.
-It is estimated that there are fewer than 50,000 adult individuals worldwide, of which around 17,000 to 18,000 are in Europe.
+It inhabits forests from Scandinavia across Central Europe and deep into Siberia.
+It is estimated that there are fewer than 50,000 adult animals worldwide, of which around 17,000 to 18,000 are in Europe.

-The Iberian lynx had almost disappeared in the early 2000s – fewer than 100 specimens survived.
+The Iberian lynx had almost disappeared by the early 2000s – fewer than 100 specimens survived.

-But thanks to an unprecedented conservation program in Spain and Portugal, over 2,000 animals are now alive.
-Its success is considered one of Europe's greatest conservation miracles.
+But thanks to an unprecedented conservation program in Spain and Portugal, over 2,000 animals now survive.
+Its success is considered one of the greatest conservation miracles in Europe.

-In North America, Canada lynx and bobcats are still relatively stable in distribution, but are struggling with habitat loss and climate change, which is changing their prey spectrum.
+In North America, the Canada lynx and bobcat are still relatively stable in their distribution, but are struggling with habitat loss and climate change, which is altering their prey spectrum.

 The lynx and us